-My training philosophy is simple: be kind, be clear, and treat the dog as an individual.
-I use positive reinforcement and follow LIMA (Least Invasive, Minimally Aversive) standards.
-I don’t use aversive methods or tools—dogs deserve to feel safe while they learn, and owners deserve training that’s ethical, modern, and effective.
+My training philosophy is simple: be kind, and be clear.
+I don’t use aversive methods or tools, because dogs deserve to feel safe while they learn, and guardians deserve training that’s ethical, modern, and effective.

-Being around dogs has always felt comfortable for me, almost like we understand each other by default.
-Working with so many different dogs and owners over the years made me realize how much confusion and misinformation is out there.
+Working with so many different dogs and guardians over the years made me realize how much confusion and misinformation is out there.
 These dogs weren’t stubborn or bad.
 They were confused, overwhelmed, and trying their best without the right support.
-Understanding the why behind a dog’s behavior is often the turning point for real progress.
+Becoming a dog trainer allowed me to understand the 'why' behind behavior, and how to offer the support that dogs and their families really need.

-What motivates me most is seeing real change.
-Hearing “what you suggested actually worked,” or watching a nervous dog finally relax and try something new, are moments that make this work incredibly meaningful for me.
-It's not just about training new cues or finally fixing that jumping problem... it's about helping people understand their dogs, so they can build a relationship built on mutual trust instead of mutual frustration.
+Knowing that I can change the relationship and understanding between a dog and their guardian makes this work incredibly meaningful for me.
+It's not just about training new cues or finally fixing that jumping problem.
+It's about helping people see what their dogs are saying, so they can build a partnership built on mutual trust instead of mutual frustration.
+If you have questions about my approach, you can read more on my blog or contact me.

 My goal is to make training feel approachable, compassionate, and grounded in effective, science-backed methods.
 I’m here to support both you and your dog so learning feels good for everyone involved.